 The other popular legend is that Monkey Island actually takes it’s name from it’s founders – a band of hairy fellows who began their lives together in the cheesy 60′s pop group “The Monkees”.
 Apparently seeking refuge from the trappings of fame and fortune and discovered when on their final 1968 far east tour, band member Peter Tork decided he’d had enough and split from the band but one by one as their musical careers faded into the 1970′s they all went back to the place where they could be kings among men…..
 Monkey Island – Koh Rong.

 How to get there

-The pick up point for the PM boat is at The Monkey Republic site on Serendipity beach road and for the AM boat at Koh Rong Island Travel near the Golden Lions traffic circle.
-A truck will pick up everyone and their luggage and take them to the Monkey Island pier down at Sihanoukville port.
+The pick up point for the PM boat is at Monkey Republic on Serendipity beach road and for the AM boat at Koh Rong Island Travel near the Golden Lions traffic circle.
+A truck will pick up everyone and their luggage and take them to the Monkey Island pier.

-Journey time can vary depending on wind and sea conditions but it usually takes between 2 to 3 hours.
-Monkey Island uses a big comfortable Cambodian boat, toilets and drinks are available on board and there is also a large sun-deck to top up that tan!
+Journey time can vary depending on wind and sea conditions but it usually takes between 40 – 50 minutes.
+Monkey Island uses a large comfortable fast catarmaran, safe and quick!

 Not to miss

 Monkey Island – Koh Rong has loads to see and do, a few of the highlights are;

 - Enjoy the warm crystal clear waters